yaqwsx/PcbDraw/doc/pcbdraw.md

 - `--mirror` render the board mirrored on the x axis
 - `--highlight` take a comma separated list of components and highlight them
 - `--filter` take a comma separated list of components and show only them
+- `--shrink` take a border in millimeter and shrink the canvas to the actual board + component size

 ## Path to styles and libraries